keybittech/awayto/README.md

 ### Code Deployment

+First we'll go to our [lambda function](https://console.aws.amazon.com/lambda/home), verify its configuration, and connect the VPC.
+In your lambda details, navigate to `Configuration` and ensure the `Environment Variables` are correct.
+These will be used to connect to our DB instance when the lambda spins up.
+Then go to `VPC` and press `Edit`.
+On the next menu, choose the default VPC, or a custom VPC if you made one during database creation; add any two subnets; and the default service group attached to your VPC.

-With our resources in place, let's go to each one and collect some important identifying information we'll use to hook things up in our app.
+With our resources connected and in place, let's go to each one and collect some important identifying information we'll use to hook things up in our app.

 - AWS Region: This is chosen when you make your AWS account. `Ex: us-east-1`